jqueryscript/ChatGPT-Resources/README.md

 - [gpt-3.5-translator](https://github.com/clairelovesgravy/gpt-3.5-translator) - This Chrome extension allows you to translate selected text on web pages using the GPT-3.5-turbo model by OpenAI.
 It's easy to use, fast, and provides high-quality translations.
 - [TaxyAI](https://github.com/TaxyAI/browser-extension) - Taxy uses GPT-4 to control your browser and perform repetitive actions on your behalf.
 Currently it allows you to define ad-hoc instructions.
 In the future it will also support saved and scheduled workflows.
 - [ChatGPTCustomizer](https://github.com/soulhighwing/ChatGPTCustomizer) - ChatGPTCustomizer helps you personalize your chat experience by using the power of the ChatGPT API.
+- [superpower-chatgpt](https://github.com/saeedezzati/superpower-chatgpt) - A browser extension to add the missing features like Folders, Search, and Community Prompts to ChatGPT.

 ## Other Extensions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.